-The Online Copyright Infringement Liability Limitation Act was added to the DMCA with the specific motive of containing the monetary liability of the online service providers in case of infringement.
-The addition defined four distinct safe harbors for service providers that if they were met, service providers were not liable to pay any monetary damages for infringement.
+The Online Copyright Infringement Liability Limitation Act was added to the DMCA to contain the monetary liability of the online service providers in case of infringement.
+The addition defined four distinct safe harbors for service providers: if they were met, they were not liable to pay any monetary damages for infringement.

 What is a DMCA takedown notice?